All Episodes

 All makes perfect sense when you look at it.

-And it's, I mean, it makes it doesn't make sense.
+I mean, it doesn't make sense.

 It makes sense why people buy it, believe it.